adityak714/adityak714/README.md

 ### Hi there 👋
+## I am Aditya Khadkikar, a 1'st year Software Engineering and Management student, with a growing interest in AI and Machine Learning.
+I am striving and eager to delve deeper into learning new skills, that aim to meet today's advancing software industry's demands.

 <!--
 **adityak714/adityak714** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.